Artist Certificate Program

 Earn an Artist Certificate at Azusa Pacific University

-Designed for the advanced musician, the Artist Certificate program develops your craft to succeed as a professional musician or enter a doctoral program through training with our world-renowned faculty.
+Designed for the advanced musician, the Artist Certificate program helps you develop your craft through training with our world-renowned faculty, enabling you to succeed as a professional musician or enter a doctoral or other advanced degree program.
 We’ll help open doors to industry connections, mentors, and performances, whether you’re preparing for a major competition or seeking professional tools to develop a career in the music industry.
-The program is open to instrumentalists and conductors.

 Program at a Glance